- Concrete mix design

 - Concrete Mix Design in Southeast Asia

-Concrete MaterialsWhat Goes into the Mix
+Concrete Mix MaterialsWhat components go into the mix?

 We all know that concrete is primarily portland cement, aggregate, and water.
 And in general it's best to keep it simple, since more ingredients can make it more difficult to control.